kelleyvanevert/adventofcode2024/readme.md

        - Clone [my 2023 Advent of Code repo](https://github.com/kelleyvanevert/adventofcode2023)
        - Build and install it with `build.sh` in the `./adventlang` dir

-## Shout-out to my favorite Rust crates
+## Shout-out to my go-to Rust crates

-Here's the five crates that I've found myself needing to solve this year's Advent of Code:
+Here's the five crates that I've found myself pretty much always using to solve this and previous year's Advent of Code:

 | Crate | why |
 | --- | --- |